KenSciResearch/fairMLHealth/docs/development/CONTRIBUTING.md

 ### Don't see your issue?
 Open one

-If you spot something new, [open an issue](https://github.com/KenSciResearch/fairMLHealth/issues).
+If you spot something new, use an [issue template](https://github.com/KenSciResearch/fairMLHealth/blob/integration/docs/development/ISSUE_TEMPLATE.md) to [open an issue](https://github.com/KenSciResearch/fairMLHealth/issues).
 We'll use the issue to have a conversation about the problem you want to fix.

 ### Ready to make a change?
 Fork the repo